Private and Communication-Efficient Edge Learning: A Sparse Differential Gaussian-Masking Distributed SGD Approach: A Sparse Differential Gaussian- Masking SGD Approach

-Here, each local objective function $f_i(\x)$ is only observable to node $i$.
+where $f(\x;\D) = \frac{1}{|\D|}\sum_{\z\in\D} f(\x;\z)$ for any dataset $\D.$ Here, each local objective function $f(\x;\D_i)$ is only observable to node $i$.
 It is easy to see that Problem~(\ref{eqn_general_problem}) can be equivalently reformulated as the following {\em consensus form}: where $\x_i\in \mathbb{R}^d$ is the local copy of $\x$ at node $i$.
 The constraints in Problem (\ref{Eq:problem1}) guarantee that the all local copies are equal to each other, hence the name consensus form.